LogtalkDotOrg/logtalk3/scripts/NOTES.md

 	`timeout` option is set to a value greater than zero

 - `logtalk_doclet.sh`
-	shell script for automating running doclets; it recurses through all sub-directories of a directory looking for either `doclet.lgt` or `doclet.logtalk` files;
+	shell script for automating running doclets in the current directory and recursively in all its sub-directories by scanning for either `doclet.lgt` or `doclet.logtalk` files;
 	you can use this script on Windows operating-systems by installing Git for Windows (which provides a Bash shell implementation and is available from
 	<http://msysgit.github.io>) and by adding the `$LOGTALKHOME/scripts` and